-Subject to conditions set out in Chapter 4 "Investment Policy", the Subfund may invest in ancillary liquid assets (i.e. bank deposit at sight) up to 20% of the total net assets of the Subfund in order to cover current or exceptional payments, or for the time necessary to reinvest in eligible assets under Part I of the Law of December 17, 2010 or for a period of time strictly necessary in case of unfavourable market conditions.
-The Subfund may also invest up to 20% of its net assets (including the bank deposits at sight referred to above) in cash or cash equivalent, time deposits, liquidity funds, money market funds, money market instruments and short dated debt instruments having a maturity of less than 12 months, in any convertible currency.
+Subject to conditions set out in Chapter 4 "Investment Policy", the Subfund may invest in ancillary liquid assets (i.e. bank deposits at sight) up to 20% of the total net assets of the Subfund in order to cover current or exceptional payments, or for the time necessary to reinvest in eligible assets under Part I of the Law of December 17, 2010 or for a period of time strictly necessary in case of unfavourable market conditions The Subfund may also invest up to 20% of its net assets (including the bank deposits at sight referred to above) in cash, time deposits, liquidity funds, money market funds and money market instruments.
 In any case and for the avoidance of doubt, investments in liquidity funds and money market funds is limited to 10% of the total net assets.